psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 - This approach centralizes the mapping logic and improves maintainability
 - Actions are triggered based on LVAR state changes
 - The pattern allows for easy addition of new service toggle mappings
+- Similar mapping approach is used for other state-based actions like refueling control

 ## Component Relationships